sjpark0905/DNA-LDPC-codes/README.md

 # DNA-LDPC-codes
 DNA LDPC codes
-\newline

-For the encoding and the decoding of LDPC codes, we use libraries of Radford Neal.
+For the encoding and the decoding of LDPC codes, we use libraries in https://github.com/radfordneal/LDPC-codes.

-It is available in https://github.com/radfordneal/LDPC-codes.